mmnoo/leaflet-declarative-layers/README.md

 |addLayer(`{metadata}`)| Leaflet layer reference for added layer|Adds a single layer to the map.
 A single metadata object parameter is required.|
 |removeLayer(`Leaflet layer reference`) |`void`| Removes a layer from the map.
 The required Leaflet layer reference parameter can be obtained from the `getLayerReference` method or via other Leaflet methods.

-## Currently available metadata properties
+## Currently Available Metadata Properties
 ### Tile Layers (documentation to come)
 ### Image Layers (documentation to come)
 ### GeoJson Layers